🏠

 3

-Praise immediately after they go outside
+Praise and reward immediately after they finish going outside - timing is critical

 4